 A major barrier to receiving health care is a lack of insurance - without it, services are costly and difficult to attain.
 Even if an individual has Medical Assistance, it can be hard to find primary care providers and dentists who accept their coverage.
-According to the ACS, 7.38% of the service area's population is without health insurance, falling below the state percentage of 8.85 and the nation's 13.21%.
-Statistics show Hispanic and Latino populations are roughly twice as likely to be uninsured than non-Hispanic populations37.
+According to the ACS, 9.79% of the service area's population is without health insurance, falling between the state percentage of 8.85% and the nation's 13.21%.
+Statistics show Hispanic and Latino populations are roughly twice as likely to be uninsured than non-Hispanic populations36.

 The cost of medical services in the United States is high, making it difficult to pay out-of-pocket for care.
 If children are not covered by insurance, they are especially likely to have restricted access to healthcare services.
-According to the U.S. Census Bureau Small Area Health Insurance Estimates, roughly 3.6% of the St. Luke's Quakertown service area population without medical insurance is under the age of 19.
-This rate is lower than the percentage statewide (4.25%) and the same measure nationwide $(5.05\%)^{38}$.
+According to the U.S. Census Bureau Small Area Health Insurance Estimates, roughly 4.29% of the St. Luke's Allentown service area population without medical insurance is under the age of 19.
+This rate is close to the state percentage (4.8%) and lower than the nation $(5.05\%)^{37}$.